Contract Vehicles & GWACs

 USCG ITSS is a vital component of the Coast Guard's mission readiness.
 For government contractors, success in this space requires more than just technical proficiency; it requires a deep understanding of the USCG’s specific mission requirements and the regulatory framework of the Department of Homeland Security.
 By leveraging tools like SamSearch to track upcoming requirements and identifying the right contract vehicles, small businesses can effectively position themselves to support the Coast Guard’s critical IT mission.

-Learn about the VA VECTOR contract vehicle.
-Understand its purpose, how it supports VA operations, and how contractors can leverage it for federal success.
+Learn about ITES-3S, the Army's premier IT services contract vehicle.
+Discover how it works, its scope, and how contractors can leverage it for DoD opportunities.